Skip to content

 • Gitlab: The API URL to the Gitlab REST API.
 In most of the cases: {base_url}/api/v4, e.g., https://gitlab.com/api/v4.

-• Github: The API URL to the Github REST API.
+• GitHub: The API URL to the GitHub REST API.
 The url is https://api.github.com.

 Warning